pingcap/docs/ticdc/ticdc-sink-to-cloud-storage.md

 - `table-version-separator`: specifies the separator that separates the file path by the table version, for example, `s3://bucket/bbb/ccc/test/table1/9999`.
 - `partition-separator`: specifies the separator that separates the file path by the table partition, for example, `s3://bucket/bbb/ccc/test/table1/9999/20`
 - `date-separator`: classifies the files by the transaction commit date.
 Value options are:
-    - none: no date-separator.
+    - `none`: no date-separator.
 For example, all files with `test.table1` version being `9999` are saved to `s3://bucket/bbb/ccc/test/table1/9999`.
     - `year`: the separator is the year a transaction is committed, for example, `s3://bucket/bbb/ccc/test/table1/9999/2022`.
     - `month`: the separator is the year and month a transaction is committed, for example,`s3://bucket/bbb/ccc/test/table1/9999/2022-01`.
     - `day`: the separator is the year, month, and day a transaction is committed, for example,`s3://bucket/bbb/ccc/test/table1/9999/2022-01-02`.
 - `num`: saves the serial number of the file that records the data change, for example, `s3://bucket/bbb/ccc/test/table1/9999/2022-01-02/CDC000005.csv`.
 - `extension`: specifies the extension of the file.
-TiDB v6.5.0 supports the CSV format only.
+TiDB v6.5.0 supports the CSV and canal-json formats.

 ### Metadata